SpiderOak/nimbus.io/docs/intro.rst

 Background
 ----------

-Nimbus.io was created out of necessity by the storage engineers at SpiderOak for servicing their consumer oriented cloud storage product at petabyte scale.
+Nimbus.io was created out of necessity by the storage engineers at `SpiderOak
+<https://spideroak.com/>`_ for servicing their consumer oriented cloud storage
+product at petabyte scale.
 It's a fresh design based on everything we've learned since 2007 about large scale storage management.

 History and Future
 ------------------

+Events in the lifetime of Nimbus.io, past and future:

 * Nov 2011: Announcement of Project, Posted on Hacker News & Reddit.
-3,000
-  people signup for the announcement mailing list in 5 hours.
+  Thousands of people signup for the announcement mailing list in 5 hours.

-  Interesting Discussion here: `Nimbus.io: Open-source alternative to Amazon S3
+  Hacker News discussion here: `Nimbus.io: Open-source alternative to Amazon S3
   <http://news.ycombinator.com/item?id=3209936>`_

 * 15 Feb 2011: First development milestone reached: source code, documentation,